The 2.5 year Bachelor of Science in Nursing

 All nurse graduates must apply for licensure through the state Board of Nursing.
 The Board of Nursing must deem the graduate eligible to test and the graduate must successfully pass the National Council Licensing Exam for Registered Nurses (NCLEX-RN) before being able to practice as a registered nurse.

-Upon completion of our 2.5 year Bachelor of Science in Nursing program, you can be prepared to demonstrate the ability to:
+Upon completion of our 2.5 year Bachelor of Science in Nursing program, you are expected to demonstrate the following abilities:

 - Provide holistic, safe, competent patient care by applying the nursing process and evidence-based practice to manage the health care needs of culturally diverse individuals, families, groups, and communities;